December 14, 2010 | Backgrounder on Taxes

 Problem #4: The Tax Burden on Small Businesses Is Too High.

-Congress should tax small businesses at the entity level instead of passing their liability to the owners, and it should lower the tax rate for small businesses to 25 percent.
+Solution: Congress should tax small businesses at the entity level instead of passing their liability to the owners, and it should lower the tax rate for small businesses to 25 percent.
 Small businesses are often stuck in the middle of debates about the level of income taxes.
 Liberals and conservatives agree that taxes on small businesses should be lowered because small businesses are essential job creators.
 This debate is waged in the context of the individual income tax because small businesses, like sole proprietorships, limited liability corporations (LLCs), S-corporations, and general and limited partnerships, all pay taxes through their owners’ individual tax returns.

 President Obama and the Democratic congressional leadership argue that income tax rates on high earners ($250,000 and above) do not impact small businesses because few earn enough income to pay the top rates.
 However, the most productive small businesses—the ones that hire employees, offer goods and services widely, and take financial risks—do fall into the top tax brackets.
 Higher tax rates would significantly affect their profitability and their ability to expand, hire more employees, or raise salaries.
 To subject these most successful small businesses to higher taxes would cause them to cut back and hire fewer workers.